AmazingWikis/Wiki-Copying/README.md

 *- replace user.php and grabLogs.php files with the following

-Forking Guide - ShoutWiki
-- Submit a request for XML database and image dumps OR use Grabber scripts [requires sysop/admin + bot flag]
-- Request the wiki be removed

-Forking Guide - Miraheze
-- Submit a request for XML database and image dumps OR use Grabber scripts [requires sysop/admin + bot flag]
-- Recovery of extension data where the database table does not contain sensitive personal information can be provided on request as a sql dump.
-*- import this sql data into the wiki database AFTER you have created a clone of the remote target wiki
-- Request the wiki be removed

-Forking Guide - Grabber Sripts [Fandom/Gamepedia, Miraheze, ShoutWiki]
-- Prepare a bot account: either use an existing bot account OR create a new account and gain community approval for a bot flag
-- Grant the bot account sysop/admin user-group

 create a copy of the remote target wiki
 - run grabNamespaceInfo.php
 *- update LocalSettings.php with custom namespace